THE GRANDS PRIX

 THE SILVER GREEN AWARDS

-Awarded to the finalist films in each of the 3 competitions in the 14 thematic categories.
+Awarded to the finalist films in each of the 3 competitions in the 15 thematic categories.

 The Special Awards

-The Special Award of the City of Deauville
+The City of Deauville Special Prize

-The Special Award of the Normandy Region
+The Special Prize of the Normandy Region #FilmeTonFutur awarded to young people from Normandy.

 The Trophies